Fabián Noguera

-Fabián Ariel Noguera (born 20 March 1993) is an Argentine footballer who plays as a centre-back for Estudiantes de La Plata.
+Fabián Ariel Noguera (born 20 March 1993) is an Argentine footballer who plays as a centre-back for Newell's Old Boys.

 Club career

 Banfield

 Born in Ramos Mejía, La Matanza, Buenos Aires Province, Noguera finished his formation with Banfield.
 After the club's relegation to Primera B Nacional in 2012, he was promoted to the first team.

 On 23 October 2012, Noguera made his professional debut, starting and scoring his team's only in a 1–2 away loss against Gimnasia Jujuy.
 On 9 February of the following year, he scored a brace in a 2–0 home win against the same team.

 Noguera scored seven goals during the campaign, as his side narrowly missed out promotion.
 After being an undisputed starter in 2013–14, contributing with 38 appearances and three goals as his side finally returned to Primera División.

 Noguera made his debut in the main category of Argentine football on 8 August 2014, starting in a 0–3 loss at Godoy Cruz.
 He scored his first goal in the division on 10 May of the following year, netting the last in a 3–0 away win against Aldosivi.